 Solar panels could be a smart investment for bigger scale farms, providing renewable energy and helps save money in the long term.

 5. Income and Level of Living

-The income and level of living of most subsistence farmers are below poverty line.
+Living off their own harvest and not having to worry about growing crops for extra income, the income and level of living of most subsistence farmers are below the poverty line.

 6. Importance of Livestock

-Livestock provides a special safeguard to the farm families.
-Farm animals are like savings for farmers.
-When it is fully grown, it can be consumed or sold during crop failure or it can use for expenditures.
-Plus the eggs, meat, and other livestock products comes free to the subsistence farmers.
+During this time, it is especially important to take care of your livestock.
+Not only does it provide a special safeguard to the farm families but farm animals are like savings for farmers.
+When this lockdown and pandemic are all over, it can be consumed or sold during crop failure or it can use for expenditures.
+Plus the eggs, meat, and other livestock products come free to the subsistence farmers.

 7. Rationality and Risk

 Subsistence farmers can be motivated to raise their standard of living, so long as the changes must fit into their current farming operations.
 They are now mentally ready to take risks and use the advantages of modern inputs.

 Like any other kind of farming, uncertainty is one of the things you have to consider.
 Failure of crops is always a possibility that may ruin one as a farmer.
 With our trying times, keeping a closer eye out on the crops is best.

 Subsistence farming does not make use of expensive equipment that commercial farming needs like automatic weeder, cow milking machine, potato harvester, and tractors.